keboola/connection-docs/flows/index.md

 This will open up the **Flow Builder** view, where you can create your data flow.

 ### Build the Flow
-Click **Select First Step** and start selecting the components to collect your data from your data sources.
+Click **Select First Step** and start selecting the components that will bring in data from your selected data sources.
 Use the drop-down menu to select a particular configuration of the component.

    {: .image-popup}
    ![Select First Step](/tutorial/automate/automate3.png)

-Now use the plus icon to add additional steps.
+Now use the plus icon to add other steps.

-Apart from the extractor(-s), you want to add selected transformation(-s) and writer(-s) that will load your transformed data into your selected data destination.
+Apart from the extractor(s), you want to add selected transformation(s) and writer(s) that will load your transformed data into your selected data destination.
 Continue adding other ready-made components and organize them in a logical flow  or select the ones you want to run in parallel using drag-and-drop function.

 - Organize the components into a logical flow using the drag-and-drop functionality.
 - Configure each component by providing the credentials and instructions for what or where to extract or write or for what code to execute in a transformation.
-- Remember to adjust the input mapping of your transformation(-s) to use the tables extracted from your selected data sources if necessary.
+- Remember to adjust the input mapping of your transformation(s) to use the tables extracted from your selected data sources if necessary.
 Select the step and click **Edit Configuration**.
 - Save the changes.

 Once you’ve built your flow end-to-end, it can look something like this: